climks/robocode_guide/README.md

 *Collaboration is allowed, and even encouraged, but each person should submit their own bot!*

 ## Post-Offsite
-If there is enough interest, we will start our own JSBattle server for continual internal competition.
-Let me or Dmitry know if you want to keep working on your bots and get some office creds for destroying the rest.
+Dmitry and I are working on configuring our own server for JSBattle (*read: KSBattle*)!
+Let us know if you want to keep working on your bots and get some office creds for destroying the rest.